faizan-m/faizan-m.github.io/activities.md

 I am a big fan of the written works of Bulleh Shah, Douglas Adams and Terry Pratchet.
 I greatly appreciate their unique and whimsical approach to life and humanity.
 I also enjoy the irony that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.

 Some books I am making my way through at the moment:
-* In the Plex by Steven Levy
+* A Theory of Computer Semiotics by P. B. Andersen
 * The Robot's Rebellion by Keith Stanovich
 * Mind, Self and Society by George Herbert Mead